 If you have read part I and part II of this series, you may have wonder why did we set up these templates.
 The answer is we started this CI process for our initial devices.
 This pipeline keeps a number of initial devices to help user get started with Pantavisor development up to date in a daily basis.
 That way, we can integrate to master at the different apps and bsp that form those devices and automatically detect at the end of the day if any of the landed merge requests breaks the baseline boot up for the different devices.
 It has also helped us to track and revert other failing commits even with a modest set of tests.
 Furthermore, we automatically publish the initial images built by the CI for anyone who wants to flash their devices and start their projects from there.

-At the begging, everything was in .gitlab-ci.yml inside of our project, but as other projects came up, we saw the opportunity to reuse the code and thus we move the common script to a template that can be included into any GitLab project.
+At the beginning, everything was in .gitlab-ci.yml inside of our project, but as other projects came up, we saw the opportunity to reuse the code and thus we move the common script to a template that can be included into any GitLab project.
 The motivation to start a new CI project that use this template is always the same: keep a group of related devices up to date, which means keep their bsp and apps (containers) up to date.

 In the end, the CI we have proposed in these blog post is just a relatively simple script that is run by GitLab CI in a GitLab runner.
 The strength of it comes from the use of Pantahub and Pantavisor.
 The GitLab runner will do the actual update and build, but the results are published to Pantahub, and remotely updated to a number of devices with Pantavisor.